DanB91/dcpu/dcpu-test/README.md

 ## DCPU Unit Tester

-This app is a DCPU assembler and runtime.
+This tool is a DCPU assembler and runtime.
 It is specifically tailored to run assembly unit tests as defined below.

 The idea is to slap this somewhere into your existing tool chain.